JanSharp/VRCLockstep/notes.md

 TODO: the ability to take master from another master in lock step
 TODO: send singleton/server input action (from within a game state safe event) which is guaranteed to be sent and be run exactly once, even if the responsible player leaves while it is sent
 TODO: bundle input actions together and optimize for that instead of just sending single input actions at a time
-TODO: change max sync package size to like 2048